Medicine & Disease

 Frances Austin reads the lively late eighteenth century letters of a great surgeon’s apprentice to his family in Cornwall.

 J.J.N.
-McGurk profiles Roger Bacon; a thirteenth-century Franciscan, with a reputation as a necromancer, who showed a remarkable combination at Oxford and in Paris of philosophic and scientific gifts.
+McGurk profiles Roger Bacon; a 13-century Franciscan, with a reputation as a necromancer, who showed a remarkable combination at Oxford and in Paris of philosophic and scientific gifts.

 The problems of later life are always with us, writes Steven R. Smith.
 Among those who have studied them are both a famous philosopher and a renowned physician.